gabrieloliverio/gabrieloliverio.github.io/_posts/2016-07-01-why-should-you-log.md

 So you have a problem, is investigating your `dmesg` output and see that a link isn't ready...
 This could help you if you knew the network interface!

-Other example closer to our lives: you have an event subscription website and someone is having a problem when tries to subscribe in a specific event, which log entries you think would help the most?
+Other example, this one closer to our lives while developers: you have an event subscription website and someone is having a problem when tries to subscribe in a specific event, which log entries you think would help the most?

 ### These